aysukoc/aysukoc.github.io/_pages/about.md

 Hi!
-I'm Aysu.
-I am an aspiring scientist from Turkey, specializing in cognitive psychology and neuroscience.
-Currently, I am a doctoral researcher at JLU Gießen in Germany.
-My interests are visual perception, memory, and decision making - especially how they are affected by reward and punishment.
-During my Master's, I delved into the task-driven modulation of scene perception, focusing on the scene selective regions in the brain.
-I love studying the brain and the human behavior that help us understand the complicated ways the brain works, mainly using fMRI methods and accompanying behavioral experiments.

-On this website you can find information about me and my academic endeavors.
-On the sidebar you can find my socials and academic links.
-Using the navigation bar, you can easily access my CV, recent posts, publications, and teaching material.

-Will add more content soon.

-If you notice any bugs/problems with this website, please email me at aysunurkoc@gmail.com.
-Thank you!
+I’m Aysu — a psychology and neuroscience enthusiast currently doing my PhD at JLU Gießen.
+I’m into all things perception, memory, and decision-making — especially how our brains react when we’re promised a little treat… or threatened with a little punishment.
+(Spoiler: it’s fascinating.)

+I started out my academic journey in Turkey, and now I’m continuing it in Germany — learning new languages, new methods, and constantly re-learning how strange and beautiful the brain is.
+During my Master’s, I got deep into scene perception — how what we’re trying to do changes the way we see.
+These days, I’m still poking around the brain (gently) and planning various experiments to make sense of the wild, weird ways we think, see, and choose.

+This site is where I share what I’m working on — from research to teaching stuff to random academic ramblings.
+You can use the navigation bar to check out my CV, publications, recent posts, and teaching materials.
+And if you want to just say hi or even stalk me professionally (please do), my socials and academic profiles are hanging out on the sidebar.

+I’ll be adding more soon — this is a work in progress, just like all good brains.

+And hey, if the website breaks or something’s glitchy, feel free to email me at aysunurkoc@gmail.com.
+Thanks for stopping by — and hoş geldin!